kmsmith137/ch_frb_l1/doc/rebuilding_pipeline.md

 Broken pipeline?
 The following sequence of commands will put all modules on their master branches, update from git, and rebuild everything.

+If you don't have all of these modules installed (e.g. you may not need simpulse, ch_frb_rfi, or ch_frb_l1, depending on what you're doing), then you can probably just skip the uninstalled ones.
 ```
 cd simd_helpers
 git checkout master